Talbot County DUI Court Process

 The Court Process Timeline

-The DUI court process in Talbot County generally follows a predictable timeline:
+The DUI court process in Talbot County generally follows this timeline:

 1. Arraignment (First Appearance)

-Entering a Plea: You will be asked to enter a plea of guilty, not guilty, or nolo contendere (no contest).
-It is generally advisable to plead not guilty at the arraignment.
-This allows you and your attorney time to review the evidence against you and explore your options.
-Pleading nolo contendere is similar to pleading guilty, but it cannot be used against you in a civil lawsuit.
+- Entering a plea: You will be asked to enter a plea of guilty, not guilty, or no contest.
+It's generally recommended to plead not guilty at this stage, even if you believe you are guilty, to allow time to review the evidence and explore your options.

 2. Pre-Trial Hearings